 Thesis Title: Investigation of the effects of different wavelengths of light on myopia

 Azam commenced her PhD candidature in June 2023.
-Azam’s Principal Supervisor is Professor Scott Read, with supervisory support being provided by Associate Professor Stephen Vincent.
+Azam’s Principal Supervisor is Professor Scott Read, with supervisory support being provided by Professor Stephen Vincent.

 Azam’s research project will investigate the effects of different wavelengths of light, on myopia.
 Despite the relationship between light intensity and myopia, the effects of various light wavelengths and their effects upon myopia have gained momentum and interest.
 Refractive growth is influenced by the ambient spectral composition.
 The purpose of Azam’s research study is to determine the effects of short-wavelength lighting and long-wavelength lighting on choroidal thickness in humans.